Movie Review and Horror Theory

 Dark Comedy

-It is not a laugh-out-loud comedy, and sometimes in dark comedy movie, it brings some horror, such as some film elements that we discussed during class, for instance, Yun-ju, the character is like Aristotle's theory---catharsis, he is so passive and angry when he gets in trboule, he release only anger instead of sympathy. due to the hard life, he hate everything: life, career, and even his wife, but he did not try to change it, instead he tried to murder a dog
+It is not a laugh-out-loud comedy, and sometimes in dark comedy movie, it brings some horror, such as some film elements that we discussed during class, for instance, Yun-ju, the character is like Aristotle's theory---catharsis, he is so passive and angry when he gets in trboule, he release only anger instead of sympathy. due to the hard life, he hate everything: life, career, and even his wife, but he did not try to change it, instead he tried to murder a dog--it just gave the audience an opportunity to purge itself of certain negative emotions and also can relate to carroll's norm violating.
+And the working girl is like a day-dreaming people, always want to be a big hero and make her famous.

 I have to say the movie is impressive because it makes me think about my way of dealing with life.